-TEXT-S&P summary: Liberty Global Inc.
+TEXT-S&P Summary: Liberty Global Inc.

 of liquidity, including cash and facility availability, to exceed its uses by

-billion and had about $1.4 billion of borrowing capacity under its various
+billion and had about $789 million of borrowing capacity under its various

 committed facilities, as permitted by covenant compliance calculations on that